-4. Raise the grass fibres from your synthetic grass
+4. Raise the grass fibres on your Synthetic Grass

 If your lawn is walked on regularly the grass fibres may become flat.
-In such cases we recommend that you brush some sand infill into your artificial grass to raise the fibres.
-If you have a large lawn a power brush can be rented from a Hire shop to do the job (see photo below).
-For smaller lawns or for those people on a budget a plastic leaf rake will do the job perfectly well.
+Placing heavy objects on the lawn like swimming pools, swings, slides and flowerpots will also flatten out the grass.
+In such cases we recommend that when you remove the heavy items you brush some Kiln Sand into your artificial grass to raise the fibres.
+If you have a large lawn a Power Brush can save you a lot of time. (see photo below).
+For smaller lawns or for those people on a budget a Plastic Leaf Rake will do the job perfectly well.

 5. How to prevent weeds

-Weeds should not come through your grass because a membrane should have been placed beneath the surface.
+Weeds should not come through your grass because a Weed Membrane should have been placed beneath the surface.
 However there are always weed seeds in the air that can land and germinate in your grass or grow up the sides (this is why we always make it clear it is 90% effective at preventing weeds).
-If you do have a few weeds in your grass you can simply buy a weed killer that is fine to use with synthetic grasses.
-Make sure that you spray on a dry calm day so the rain does not wash it away or blow it on to your plants that are surrounding your lawn.
+If you do have a few weeds in your grass you simply buy some Weedol Weed Killer that is fine to use with synthetic grasses.
+Make sure that you apply on a dry calm day so the rain does not wash it away or blow it on to your plants that are surrounding your lawn.

 6. How to get your artificial lawn to smell like ‘real grass’